 Time Management: Managing one’s own time and the time of others.

 There were about 22,300 jobs for Tire Builder in 2016 (in the United States).
 There is little to no growth in job opportunities for Tire Builder.
-Due to new job openings and attrition, there will be an average of 2,100 job openings in this field each year.
+The BLS estimates 2,100 yearly job openings in this field.

 The states with the most job growth for Tire Builder are Georgia, Florida, and Arizona.
 Watch out if you plan on working in Ohio, North Carolina, or Maine.
 These states have the worst job growth for this type of profession.